tModLoader/tModLoader/PortingNotes_1.4.5.md

   - useX (useWood, ext) also removed.
 Same.
   - Need needTorchGodsFavor condition
   - needEverythingSeed seems to be replaced by needMechdusa
+  - Recipe item consumption seems to be in another class now, patches need to be moved.
+GetIngredientCraftingDiscount also needs to be tweaked to work again for modded RecipeLoader.ConsumeIngredient
+  - RecipeGroup.Register merge feature needs to be reworked to look up correct GetPlaceholderItemType and merge missing items with Add instead of Union.
+- ItemSlot flow changed a lot.
+AccCheck no longer exists, replaced by CanEquipAccessoryInSlot?
+- DyeSwap/ModSlotDyeSwap needs new approach
+- Pretty much all OnTileConverted and similar hooks/patches need to be reworked.
+- WorldGen.ValidAnchorForMultiDirectionalTile needs to check IsClosedDoor not tile type 10

 # New Fields that might need more documentation